esy/esy/docs/how-it-works.md

 title: How esy works
 ---

-This document describe esy internals.
+This document describes esy internals.

 ## Overview